jibbajabba/konigi.com/content/tools/sketchbooks-diy.md

   <div class="column">
 <h3>Equipment</h3>
 <p>I use a wire binding machine to do all of my own personal sketchbooks, using the double-ring style binding closure, also called wire-o or twin-loop.
 I prefer this style of binding because it lays flat, and the cover can be folded back on itself to make it easy to keep a small book on your lap or desk.</p>
-<p>The machine in the pictures on the top right of this page is the <a href="//akiles.com/product_select.php?&amp;category_id=1">Akiles Wiremac Duo</a>.
+<p>The machine in the pictures on the top right of this page is the <a href="https://akiles.com/product-category/binding/">Akiles Wiremac Duo</a>.
 It's not inexpensive, but it gave me the most flexibility when it came to binding both large and small books.
 It's a heavy machine with a 16" x 17" footprint, but it's made to work hard and last a long time.
 I've bound hundreds of books with this one and it still works like new.</p>
-<p>At the lowest end is a  an inexpensive little craft product called the <a href="//binditall.com/Products.html">Bind it All</a> that makes mini-wirebound books, but you can also shift the paper along the binder to bind bigger books.
+<p>At the lowest end is a  an inexpensive little craft product called the <a href="https://www.google.com/search?q=zutter+bind+it+all">Bind it All</a>, a mini-wirebound books, but you can also shift the paper along the binder to bind bigger books.
 Seems like a time consuming chore, but people like it for little craft projects, so I assume it might work for smaller wire bound books too.</p>
   </div>
   <!-- col2 -->
   <div class="column">